vando026/surgeon/README.md

 )
 ```

-Similarly, we could get the client Id : session Id (sid5) as signed or unsigned
+Similarly, we could get the clientId:clientSessionId (sid5) as signed or unsigned
-integers or hexadecimal.
+integers or as hexadecimal, without all the biolerplate code:

 ```scala
 hourly_df.select(